sdam-au/sddk_py/README.md

 > Your <class 'str'> object has been succefully written as "https://sciencedata.dk/files/test_string.txt"
 ```

 However, there is a couple of things which might go wrong.
 You can choose an unsupported python object, a non-existent path or unsupported file format.
 The function captures some of these cases.
-For instance, once you run `write_file("nonexistent_folder/filename.wtf", string_object)`, you will be interactively asked for corrections.
+For instance, once you run `write_file("nonexistent_folder/filename.wtf", string_object, conf)`, you will be interactively asked for corrections.
 First: the function checks whether the path is correct.
 When corrected to an existent folder (here it is "personal_folder"), the function further inspect whether it has known ending (i.e. `txt`, `json` or `png`).
 If not, it asks you interactively for correction.
 Third, it checks whether the folder already contain a file of the same name (to avoid unintended overwritting), and if yes, asks you what to do.
 Finally, it prints out where you can find your file and what type of object it encapsulates.

 ```
 >>> The path is not valid.
 Try different path and filename: personal_folder/textfile.wtf